Johann Jakob Burckhardt

-Johann Jakob Burckhardt (13 July 1903, Basel – 5 November 2006, Zurich) was a Swiss mathematician and crystallographer.
+Johann Jakob Burckhardt (13 July 1903 – 5 November 2006) was a Swiss mathematician and crystallographer.
 He was an invited speaker at the International Congress of Mathematicians in 1936 in Oslo.

 Biography

-Johann Jakob Burckhardt came from an old Basel family.
+Johann Jakob Burckhardt was born on 13 July 1903 in Basel.
+He came from an old Basel family.
 His ancestors include a brother (Hieronimus) of Jacob Bernoulli and Johann Bernoulli.
 The son of a lawyer and legal advisor to the German consulate in Basel, J. J. Burckhardt attended in Basel the Gymnasium am Münsterplatz (the second oldest Gymnasium in Switzerland) and the Oberrealschule.
 In 1922 he matriculated at the University of Basel.

 He studied in 1923 in the summer semester at the Ludwig Maximilian University of Munich, where Arnold Sommerfeld, Oskar Perron, Friedrich Hartogs and Wilhelm Wien taught, and in 1924 at the University of Hamburg, where Hans Rademacher and Erich Hecke taught.

 Inspired by reading Andreas Speiser's group theory textbook, which includes applications to crystallography and decorative ornaments, Burckhardt continued his studies in 1924 at the University of Zurich.
 There he heard lectures by Andreas Speiser, Rudolf Fueter, Erwin Schrödinger, and the astronomer Alfred Wolfer (1854–1931).
 At ETH Zurich Burckhardt listened to Hermann Weyl, George Pólya (whose seminar he attended), and the mineralogist Paul Niggli.
 Buckhardt also studied crystallography with Leonhard Weber (1883–1968).